- Role-based, attribute-based, & just-in-time access to infrastructure

 FIDO2 provides a passwordless way to authenticate users and addresses security, convenience, privacy, and scalability issues that passwords do not.
 Online services can be accessed through a standard web API, which can be built into web platform infrastructure.

-There are a lot of advantages to FIDO2, primarily around security, convenience, privacy, and scalability.
 FIDO2 does not store credentials on a server and uses unique cryptographic login credentials, which helps reduce the likelihood of phishing, password theft, and replay attacks.
-Cybercrime has dramatically risen; 791,790 complaints were filed in 2020, an increase of over 300,000 from the previous year.
-Reported losses were over $4.2 billion.
+Cybercrime has dramatically risen; 880,418 complaints were filed in 2023, a 10% increase over the previous year.
+Reported losses were over $12.5 billion.
 FIDO2 authentication could help stem the tide of attacks.

-Additionally, it’s convenient for users because they leverage fingerprint readers or cameras on their mobile devices or simple FIDO2 security keys to log in.
+Additionally, FIDO2 is convenient for users because they can leverage fingerprint readers or cameras on their mobile devices or simple FIDO2 security keys to log in.
 Because the keys are unique for every website, users can’t be tracked across sites.

 Additionally, websites use a JavaScript API call to enable FIDO2.
 Most major browsers and platforms support it, making it easy to scale with passwordless authentication across websites.